enel-gdh-educational/katacoda-scenarios/version-control/remotes/05-push.md

 ### Step 5 - Git Push - share your commits with remote repository

-When you make a modification on the local repository, you can **share** you work with with `git push` command following these steps:
+When you make a modification on the local repository, you can **share** you work with `git push` command following these steps:

 - **add** files modified to staging area with command `git add <file name>`
 - **commit** changes with `git commit -m "<comment on commit>"`